 A comprehensive final exam will be administered at the time and date determined by the UPRM Registrar.
 The exam carries a weight of 38% towards your final score.
-The date for the exam is usually announced by the registrar several weeks in advance.
+The registrar usually announces the date for the exam several weeks in advance.